How to Prevent Muscle Cramps from Derailing Your Workout

 What Causes Muscle Cramps During Exercise?

-Several factors can set the stage for a cramp, including:
+Several factors can set the stage for a muscle cramp during exercise.
+Here are a few causes at play.

-Muscle fatigue: Whether you haven’t fully recovered from a prior workout, you’re going long and hard, or it’s just one of those days, muscle fatigue can lead to a cramp.
-“When a muscle is fatigued and tries to relax, sometimes the natural tendency is to contract instead,” says sports dietitian Amy Goodson, RD, CSSD at The Sports Nutrition Playbook.
+Whether you haven’t fully recovered from a prior workout, you’re going long and hard, or it’s just one of those days, muscle fatigue can lead to a cramp.
+“When a muscle is fatigued and tries to relax, sometimes the natural tendency is to contract instead,” says sports dietitian Amy Goodson, RD, of The Sports Nutrition Playbook.

 The above are all factors that contribute to cramping during exercise.
 But what about muscle cramps after exercise?
 This type of cramping is more related to muscle tightness, injury, and lack of electrolytes, Dr. Natarajan says.
-The good news is, you can get muscle cramp relief from both types of cramping with the tips below.
+The good news: You can find relief from both types of muscle cramping with the tips below.

 How to Prevent Muscle Cramps During Exercise

-When you’ve been through a muscle cramp once, you’re going to want to figure out how to get rid of muscle cramps and prevent them from happening again.
-What’s more, cramps are generally unpredictable—you don’t know when it’s going to happen to you, suggests research.
-And while you may not be able to ensure you can stop all muscle cramps, you can certainly decrease your risk—here’s how:
+When you’ve been through a muscle cramp once, you’ll want to figure out how to get rid of muscle cramps and prevent them from happening again.
+While muscle cramps are generally unpredictable—research suggests you don’t know when they’ll strike—there are a few steps you can take to decrease your risk.

 Even if you don’t have a race or event on the calendar, if you’re going on a ride, swim, or run, start with a shorter duration or distance and work up from there.